 Our Solutions

-Peaks to People Water Fund aims to protect water resources in the Big Thompson and Cache la Poudre watersheds by restoring forests to reduce the risk of severe wildfires.
-These forest restoration projects not only protect water from sedimentation and debris, but also improve forest health and habitat, decrease firefighting costs, and reduce home loss and infrastructure damage.
+Peaks to People Water Fund aims to protect water resources in the Big Thompson and Cache la Poudre watersheds by providing critical funding for forest health projects that reduce the risk of severe wildfires.
+These forestry projects not only protect water from sedimentation and debris, but also improve forest health and habitat, decrease firefighting costs, and reduce home loss and infrastructure damage.
 Our goal is to dramatically accelerate forest restoration to reduce the threat of severe wildfire by engaging downstream water users to donate funds for this work.
+Using sophisticated tools, Peaks to People identifies the treatment type and location based on the greatest potential risk reduction.
+This enables us to maximize return on our investments.

 Water Funds Work